greenelab/czi-seed-rfa/manuscript.md

 must create an appropriate low-dimensional representation and identify distance functions that enable biologically meaningful comparisons.
 Ideal low-dimensional representations are predicted to be much faster to search, and potentially more biologically relevant, as noise can be removed.
-In this aim, we will evaluate novel low-dimensional representations to identify those with optimal qualities of compression, noise reduction, and retention of biologically meaningful features.
-Current scRNA-Seq approaches require investigators to perform gene-level quantification on the entirety of a new sample.
-We aim to enable search during sample preprocessing, prior to gene-level quantification.
+In this aim, we will evaluate novel, low-dimensional representations to identify those with optimal qualities of compression, noise reduction, and retention of biologically meaningful features.
+Current scRNA-seq approaches require investigators to perform gene-level quantification on the entirety of a new sample.
+We aim to search during sample preprocessing, prior to gene-level quantification.
 This will enable in-line annotation of cell types and states and identification of novel features as samples are being processed.
 We will implement and evaluate techniques to learn and transfer shared low-dimensional representations between raw or lightly processed data (e.g., kmer representations or UMI-graphs) and quantified samples, so that samples where either quantified or raw data are available can be used for search and annotation [@1FQXRCgqZ].

-Similarly to the approach by which comparisons to a reference genomes can identify specific differences in a genome of interest, we will use low-dimensional representations from latent spaces to define a reference transcriptome map (the HCA), and use this to quantify differences in target transcriptome maps from new samples of interest.
+Similar to the approach by which comparisons to a reference genomes can identify specific differences in a genome of interest, we will use low-dimensional representations from latent spaces to define a reference transcriptome map (the HCA), and use this to quantify differences in target transcriptome maps from new samples of interest.
 We will leverage